Learning Lab on "Supporting mechanisms for capacity building in framework programme participation (H2020/Horizon Europe)"

 The workshop will be open to all national and regional administrations across the EU.

-It is designed as a Mutual Learning Event where cases showing good practices in this field will be shared and discussed, and where participants may table specific requests and alternative solutions will be debated.
-During the Learning Lab there will be one session per type of activity with pitches showcasing good practices from invited experts.
-The participants will then break into small discussion groups to address the following:
+The event is based on Mutual Learning where cases showing good practices will be shared and discussed.
+During the Learning Lab there will be one session per type of activity with presentations showcasing good practices from invited experts.
+The participants will then break into small discussion groups, nominating a rapporteur who will report the findings back to the main group, to address the following:

-What changes would need to be implemented to make such activities successful in their country/region;
+What changes would need to occur to make such activities successful in their country/region?